Kaiounet/commited-guides/github/03-forking.md

 # Forking for External Contributors

+## ⚠️ NOT For CommitEd Team Members!

+**If you're part of the CommitEd team with direct repository access:**
+- ❌ DO NOT fork
+- ✅ Use branches instead (see `01-collaboration-basics.md`)
+- ✅ Work directly on the main repository
+- ✅ Your work is: feature/<service>/<description> branches

+This guide is for **external contributors** to open-source projects, not for your team.

 ## When to Fork

 You fork a repository when:
-- You don't have write access
+- You don't have write access to the main repository
-- You want to contribute to open-source projects
+- You want to contribute to someone else's open-source project
-- You want a personal copy to experiment with

-**For team members with repository access**, you don't need to fork - use branches instead (see `01-collaboration-basics.md`).
+- You're working on a completely separate version

+**For CommitEd team members** (you have write access), skip this guide and use the collaboration workflow in `01-collaboration-basics.md`.

 ## Forking Workflow